 Isolation Grants content

-If you or the person/child you care for have received a positive PCR test from Test and Protect (Lateral flow tests are not accepted) and you meet the criteria you can apply here.
+If you or the person/child you care for have received a positive PCR test from Test and Protect (Lateral flow tests and private PCR tests are not accepted) and you meet the criteria you can apply here.
 Please note that you must give authorisation to Test and Protect to share information with Dundee City Council, to allow us to verify your positive PCR result.
 If this cannot be verified your application will be declined.

 The self isolation support grant can only be considered if we have all the evidence required including: